 - Dull Eyes of Unhappiness: Has these anytime she goes into Yandere mode when she suspects Hideki of cheating on her.

-- Establishing Character Moment: When she meets Hideki in real-life, the first thing she does upon realizing that he's Rusian is to grab his arm.
+- Establishing Character Moment: When she meets Hideki in real-life, the first thing she does upon realizing that he's Rusian is to grab his arm in excitement.

 - First-Name Basis: Insists that Hideki call her by her first name, something he's not comfortable with outside of the game since he doesn't know her outside of the game too well.
 However, when she threatens to call him "Rusian" instead, he immediately obliges.

 - Idiot Hair: Has a particularly cute one that doubles as Expressive Hair.